Enterprise-Neurosystem/Governing-Board-Minutes/README.md

  * Lead Member company recruitment, with the assistance of other Governing Board and Technical Community members.
  * Regularly attend Technical Committee meetings and work closely with the Technical Community Leader to ensure ongoing alignment between the Governing Board and Technical Community.

 The Vice Chair-Treasurer will be elected according to the same criteria and process as the Chair.
-The Treasurer will have the following responsibilities.
+The Vice Chair-Treasurer will have the following responsibilities.
  * Work with the Board and its workgroups to develop an annual operating plan and budget as needed and report regularly on execution to plan.
  * Advise on and validate operating plan’s budget.
  * Review payments authorized by the Director each month, and report regularly on revenues and expenditures in relation to budget.

+The Technical Community Leader/CTO role would be to represent the set of all technical committees in the Governance Board.
+The technical Community Leader should be an excellent project manager and diplomat in addition to possessing technical vision and skills.

-The Technical Community Leader’s role and selection process are described in the Technical Community section above.
+The Technical Community Leader/CTO will be elected according to the same criteria and process as the Chair.

 From time to time, the Board shall create industry Sectors (eg Education/Research, Financial Services, IT Vendor, etc).
 Voting for a given Sector representative to the Board will be limited to community members from that Sector.
 Individual members of the Enterprise Neurosystem community may elect to participate in any sectors of personal interest and expertise.

 The Sector representative to the Board shall be elected by those participating in that sector.
 In the case of getting more than 2 representatives from the same organization elected to the board by the various sectors, the 2 individuals receiving the greatest number of votes shall be seated on the Board, and the runners-up will be seated from the remaining sectors.

+All Board Members will be elected by the greatest plurality for a term of 4 year by a private electronic vote of community members who have documented contributions accepted within the previous 12 months (“Voters”).

 The Committee may choose to define and formalize additional roles to assist the Chair or lead particular initiatives under the Voting procedures described below.